 In addition, regulatory requirements and approval process varies among countries, jurisdictions and regions, which may involve additional product testing and validation and additional administrative review periods.
 YS Group's product candidates may need to apply for and obtain approval from multiple jurisdictions where it plans to study or market the products, which may be costly and time-consuming.
 Even if product candidates successfully complete clinical trials in one country, there is no assurance that clinical trials of the same product conducted with patients in other countries will be successful.
-Moreover, any safety issues, product recalls or other incidents related to products approved and marketed in one jurisdiction may impact approval of those products in another jurisdictions, or any approval contains significant limitations, or are imposed on certain product candidates, YS Group may not be able to obtain sufficient funding or generate sufficient revenue to continue the development of its product candidates or any other product candidate that it may in-license, acquire or develop in the future.
+Moreover, any safety issues, product recalls or other incidents related to products approved and marketed in one jurisdiction may impact approval of those products in another jurisdiction.
+If YS Group is unable to obtain regulatory approval for its product candidates in one or more jurisdictions, or any approval contains significant limitations, or are imposed on certain product candidates, YS Group may not be able to obtain sufficient funding or generate sufficient revenue to continue the development of its product candidates or any other product candidate that it may in-license, acquire or develop in the future.
 The regulatory framework governing the biopharmaceutical industry is also subject to change and amendment from time to time.
 Any regulatory changes or amendment may materially and adversely impact YS Group's business, financial condition, results of operations and prospects.

-YS Group's marketed product and product candidates may become subject to unfavorable pricing regulations, thirdparty reimbursement practices or healthcare reform initiatives, which could harm YS Group's business.
+YS Group's marketed product and product candidates may become subject to unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives, which could harm YS Group's business.